njkuhne/recipies/sourdough_boule.md

 # Recipe for 1 Sourdough Boule

-## Using Sourdough Starter Recipe found here
+Using Sourdough Starter Recipe found [here](sourdough_starter.md)

 ## Levain ##
+_Note: this is extra starter, for loss in jars and on spoons_

+#### Levain Ingredients ####
-50 grams unbleached bread flour
+* 50 grams unbleached bread flour
-25 grams starter
+* 25 grams starter
-50 grams water
+* 50 grams water

-* this is extra starter, for loss in jars and on spoons
+Mix the levain and let sit in a warm part of your house (**26 degrees celsius is best**) until doubled in size (roughly 5 hours)

+## Main Dough ##

+**With 1.5 hours remaining until Levain is ready, begin autolysing your dough.**

+Mix together that main dough ingredients until all of the flour and salt has been combined with the water, into a shaggy mass.
+Do not kneed.

-Main Dough
+#### Main Dough Ingredients ####
-315g Unbleached Bread Flour
+* 315g Unbleached Bread Flour
-100g Red Wheat Flour
+* 100g Red Wheat Flour
-280g water
+* 280g water
-10 grams salt
+* 10 grams salt

-Mix the levain and let sit until doubleled in size Meanwhile mix the main dough and Autolyse until levain is ready
+## Making the Dough ##

-When levain is ready, mix 90 grams of levain into the dough, and mix until fully combined
+**When levain is ready, mix 90 grams of levain into the dough, and mix until fully combined**

+To do this, pour the levain evenly over the main dough, and press your fingers through the levain and into the dough to evenly distribute the levain into the dough.
+Then mix together until both the main dough and the levain are incorporated.

-Bulk Fermentation
+## Bulk Fermentation ##
-Let rest for 30 minutes
 Stretch and fold
 Rest for 30 minutes
 Stretch and fold